 As for Zuni fetish carvings, we have a great collection of about forty-five pieces, so there are lots of items from which to shop.
-Many of these
+Many of these carvings are by well-known, award-winning artists and are crafted from an assortment of stones and organic material.
+And remember, fetishes are not just for table-top display; be sure to check out the jewelry sections as we also have some fabulous animal and bird fetish necklaces.

-We just took in several collections containing some highly sought after pieces to include: a Margaret Tafoya carved black bowl, a Margaret and Luther Gutierrez Santa Clara fetish style necklace and earrings with turtles, two Teresa Salvador polychrome flower pattern pots, a storyteller and an owl vase by Margaret Gutierrez.
-There are two incredible baskets that came in.
-One is a first/second mesa Hopi plague with a bird pattern ca. 1970-1980 and the other is a museum quality 1910 -1920 Apache basket.
+We just took in several collections containing some highly sought after pieces to include: a Margaret and Luther Gutierrez Santa Clara fetish style necklace and earrings with turtles, two Teresa Salvador polychrome flower pattern pots, a story teller and an owl vase by Margaret Gutierrez.
+There are two incredible baskets that came in; one is a first/second mesa Hopi plaque with a bird pattern ca. 1970-1980 and the other is a museum quality 1910 -1920 Apache basket.